Updated: Jul 14

 3. What do I wear for my dog sled tour?

-Day Tours: Due to our location in the hills, it is usually significantly warmer (20 to 30 degrees F) at the Arctic Dog homestead than in Fairbanks, Two Rivers, or North Pole.
-That being said, this is Alaska and it is still cold.
-You will need to be properly outfitted in order to enjoy your tour....cold hands and feet will put a damper on your experience pretty quickly!
-You need to come prepared with good socks, base layers, and insulating layers.
-We will provide you with bibs, parkas, boots and mittens for your dog sled tour, but you may want to consider getting some gear for the entirety of your trip.
+Due to our location in the hills, it is usually significantly warmer (20 to 30 degrees F) at the Arctic Dog homestead than in downtown Fairbanks, Two Rivers, or North Pole.
+That being said, this is Interior Alaska and it can still be cold.
+You will need to be properly outfitted in order to enjoy your tour.
+Cold hands and feet will put a damper on your experience pretty quickly!
+You need to come prepared with good socks, base layers, insulating layers, a neck gaitor/scarf and a hat.

 Good gear is expensive.
 If you don't want to invest in cold weather gear for your trip to Alaska, we highly recommend renting outerwear for your time here.
 Interior Alaska's temperatures can not only be uncomfortable -- they can be dangerous, especially if you are unused to cold weather.